Masamitsu1025/ruhmi-framework-mcu/README.md

 ## AI model compiler API Specification
-You might want to see the cutermised method to quantize and to optimise your model with your good expertise.
+You might want to see the custermised method to quantize and to optimise your model with your good expertise.
 For your needs, you can refer to the API specification for the model compiler.
   [AI model compiler API](https://masamitsu1025.github.io/ruhmi-framework-mcu/mera_api.html)

 ## Support
 ### Tips
-If you see any warnings in the process of installation and runing the sample scripts, you can refer [Tips](./docs/tips.md)
+If you see any warnings in the process of installation and running the sample scripts, you can refer [Tips](./docs/tips.md)

 ### Limitation
 There are some known constraints of the functions, Quatizer and C-Codegen.